 Finally, we have the in-between option—a semi-permanent result, which comes in the form of eyebrow tinting.
 This can be done in a DIY or professional setting (see a visual guide to at-home brow tinting here) and lasts a couple of weeks.
 It usually requires hair dye and a developer.
 But according to Instagram users, there's an alternative: henna, as in the natural hair-and-skin dye traditionally used in parts of Africa and Asia.
-Keep reading to learn all about the newest brow trend taking over Instagram, as well as some crazy before-and-after photos.
+Keep reading to learn all about the DIY brow trend, as well as some impressive before-and-after photos.

-When we say it's taking over Instagram, we mean it.
-If you search #browhenna, over 230,000 results will appear.
-That's because more and more people are turning to henna as a natural, hassle-free way to darken and embolden their brows.
+When we say it's taken over Instagram, we mean it.
+If you search #browhenna, over 730,000 results will appear.
+That's because more and more people are turning to henna as a natural, hassle-free way to darken and bolden their brows.
 It's especially popular in Russia.

-Speaking of black henna, keep in mind that all of it isn't created equal.
-The Food and Drug Administration cautions against using any formula you come across since some of it's pumped with added chemicals that can (in some cases) severely irritate your skin.
+Speaking of black henna, keep in mind that it all isn't created equal.
+The Food and Drug Administration cautions against using just any formula you come across since some products are pumped with added chemicals that can (in some cases) severely irritate your skin.

 The culprit is p-phenylenediamine, or PPD, which is, by law, not permitted to be used on skin.
-So if you do try at-home henna brow tint, do your research first, and find a safe, gentle, chemical-free formula to use (like this one).
+So if you do try at-home henna brow tint, do your research first, and find a safe, gentle, chemical-free formula to use (We like Rainbow Research's Henna Hair Color & Conditioner, $9).
 Then, patch test the henna to be sure it doesn't irritate your skin.

-As you can see, the standard practice seems to be to smear Vaseline ($4) around the perimeter of the brows to prevent the henna from staining your skin.
+As you can see, the standard practice seems to be to smear a petroleum jelly product like Vaseline ($4) around the perimeter of the brows to prevent the henna from staining your skin.
 As the henna is being applied, mistakes are touched up with wipes or cotton swabs.
 After the henna dries, remove with wipes, et voilà—bold, beautiful brows.